gitcoinco/MACI_QF/contracts/README.md

 ## Description

 1. **Initialization and Deployment**:
-    - The coordinator creates a pool with the QFMACIStrategy.
+    - The coordinator creates a pool with the MACIQFStrategy.
-    - The QFMACIStrategy initializes with MACI parameters and deploys the MACI instance, poll, and tally contracts.
+    - The MACIQFStrategy initializes with MACI parameters and deploys the MACI instance, poll, and tally contracts.

 2. **Bob Adds Project**:
     - Bob registers his project through Allo.
-    - The QFMACIStrategy adds Bob's project to the pool.
+    - The MACIQFStrategy adds Bob's project to the pool.

 3. **Review Phase by Pool Manager**:
     - The pool manager reviews and approves the projects.

 4. **Alice Allocates to Pool**:
     - Alice allocates funds to the pool through Allo.
-    - Allo forwards the allocation to the QFMACIStrategy which signs up Alice in the MACI.
+    - Allo forwards the allocation to the MACIQFStrategy which signs up Alice in the MACI.

 5. **Voting Phase**:
     - Alice casts her votes for the projects via the Poll contract using encrypted MACI messages.